2 Overview

 Of course, as in all areas of rOpenSci, this is process is subject to our code of conduct to create a friendly and safe environment.

 Localization process cycle: we create a Pull Request with the first automatic translation, that translation gets two reviews and then the editor does a final review and merges the changes.
-Reviewers and editors update translation guidelines that define the glossary and specific language guidelines ## General aspects of the stage 2 translation process
+Reviewers and editors update translation guidelines that define the glossary and specific language guidelines

 In this case we are updating changes in the original language of a content that has already been translated and we have to reflect those changes in the translated languages.